 It is possible for your fresh and clean water to have great taste and for the drink to be healthy too.
 Also, when you choose not to drink water, try to find a natural drink that has vitamins, minerals, and has no artificial, refined cane sugar or high fructose corn syrup (HFCS).

 Why on earth do people drink so much of that fizzy stuff?
 It is full of artificial colours, flavourings and preservatives, not to mention sugar – real or artificial.
 Did you know that commercial beverages that people consume (i.e. cola beverages and other soft drinks) are loaded with sugars?
-Studies have consistently shown that heavy consumers of soft drinks lose substantial amounts of calcium, magnesium and other trace minerals into the urine.
-A good way to wreck your health is to drink soda drinks every day, you will either end up obese or with a chronic illness like heart disease, diabetes or cancer.
+Studies have consistently shown that heavy consumers of soft drinks lose substantial amounts of calcium, magnesium, and other trace minerals into the urine.
+The way ruin your health is to drink soda drinks every day.
+You will either end up obese or with a chronic illness like heart disease, diabetes or cancer.
 You will also contribute to making a large international company very rich as your health becomes very poor.
+Please stop this habit.

 What’s not to love about this drink?
 Have you ever tried skipping a cup of coffee and had a cup of warm cocoa instead?
 Research from a couple of years ago has revealed that chocolate may be actually good for you.
 Scientists reported preliminary evidence that cocoa and dark chocolate may keep high blood pressure down, your blood flowing, and your heart healthy because of its antioxidant abilities.

 However, many people like to eat the processed form of chocolate with all the non nutritious ingredients such as sugar, corn syrup and milk fats; usually in a “family” bar, the actual cocoa content is less than 25 percent!
 When you buy a chocolate bar, get one with dark chocolate and high (75%+) cocoa content.
 And when you do, eat one or two squares a day, not the entire block!